matthewfornear/funes/README.md

 Project Funes

-This project scrapes CIA documents from their FOIA reading room and digitizes PDFs using OCR.
+This project scrapes CIA documents from their FOIA reading room and digitizes PDFs using OCR with EasyOCR and DeepSeek AI correction.

 ## Installation